Fox News’ Laura Ingraham Takes A Vacation As Advertisers Flee Show Following David Hogg Tweet

 Fox News host Laura Ingraham will be taking next week off, as advertisers flee her show following a controversial tweet about Parkland school shooting survivor David Hogg, Business Insider is reporting.
 However, the network insists that this is a “pre-planned vacation” that has nothing to do with the advertiser exodus.

-As previously reported by The Inquisitr, Ingraham sparked an intense controversy last week when she tweeted about Hogg, a 17-year-old Marjory Stoneman Douglas High School student who has become a gun-control activist following the February 14 school shooting.
+As previously reported by the Inquisitr, Ingraham sparked an intense controversy last week when she tweeted about Hogg, a 17-year-old Marjory Stoneman Douglas High School student who has become a gun-control activist following the February 14 school shooting.
 Specifically, Ingraham was responding to an interview Hogg had given to TMZ, in which he pointed out that his college applications to four top California universities had been rejected.
 Ingraham tweeted that Hogg was “whining” about his rejections.

 “David Hogg Rejected By Four Colleges To Which He Applied and whines about it.
 (Dinged by UCLA with a 4.1 GPA…totally predictable given acceptance rates.)”

-Several sponsors have heeded the call, according to The New York Times, and are ditching the show.
-Those include TV-streaming service Hulu, pet-food manufacturer Nutrish, Nestlé and TripAdvisor.
+Several sponsors have heeded the call, according to the New York Times, and are ditching the show.
+Those include TV-streaming service Hulu, pet-food manufacturer Nutrish, Nestle, and TripAdvisor.

 The Laura Ingraham Boycott Has Nothing To Do With Decency.
 It Has Everything To Do With Politics.| By @benshapiro https://t.co/UlNjX1Wgpy